Is there a Fulbright in your future?

 Some awards require that you have a reasonable knowledge of the language to study in the host country, but many do not.
 Some ask that you know only enough of the language to communicate with the people in the country, but some will also provide a way for you to learn the basics of the language.
 Many have no language requirements.

 Most Fulbright awards are full grants which cover:

 - language/orientation courses (where appropriate)

 What steps do I need to take to apply?

-- After the new awards are available on May 1, meet with the International Federal Grants Advisor, Dr. Barbara Pitz, to hear more about Fulbright.
+- After the new awards are available on May 1, meet with the International Federal Grants Advisor to hear more about Fulbright.

 - Explore the Fulbright website to discover the requirements for available awards, application instructions and tips, multimedia information and other resources, and testimonials from previous Fulbright recipients.
 Note dates for informational webinars and teleconferences.

 - Work with the International Federal Grants Advisor to further define your goals, interests, expectations, and contributions to the host country.
 Begin to search for an affiliation and consider ways to assess any necessary language skills.
 Consider who you might ask to be references.

 - When you have selected your country and program, begin an electronic application.
 You will go back to this application site many times as you put together your application.

 - Work again with the International Federal Grants Advisor to write the application proposal, personal statement and to complete other application sections.
 When your application, affiliation, and references are complete, together plan a Campus Committee interview.
 This committee will assess your goals and knowledge of the host country and explore your suitability for living and studying abroad.